 - the nature or function of the web page, document, or multimedia is determined by the creating department to be essential to the purpose of the department or program.

 2. Undue burden and non-availability may qualify as an exemption from this policy when compliance is not technically possible, or is unreasonably burdensome in that it would require extraordinary measures due to the nature of the IT or would alter the purpose of a web page.
-The conclusion of undue burden or non-availability is an institutional decision to be made by the Institute’s Office of Compliance Programs in consultation with the affected unit(s) and others with relevant perspective or expertise.
+The conclusion of undue burden or non-availability is an institutional decision to be made by the Institute’s Office of Equity and Compliance Programs in consultation with the affected unit(s) and others with relevant perspective or expertise.
 Notwithstanding the foregoing, an individual in need of an accommodation to access the program, service or activity shall request the same of the Institute’s ADA Coordinator or IT Accessibility Coordinator.

 3. IT resources specific to a research or development process in which no member of the research or development team requires accessibility accommodations may be exempt.
 In such cases, the lead investigator must document that, upon inquiry, no member of the research or development team identified as requiring an accommodation.